Nootropic profile

 Ashwagandha (Withania somnifera) is an ancient Ayurvedic adaptogenic herb renowned for its stress-reducing and neuroprotective properties.
 Widely used as a nootropic supplement, it helps enhance cognitive function, reduce anxiety, and improve overall mental resilience.

-The key benefits of Ashwagandha include: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Libido, Memory, Mood, Sleep, Stress Relief.
+The main benefits people report from Ashwagandha are: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Libido, Memory, Mood, Sleep, Stress Relief.

 Log in to leave a comment.